css-doodle/cli/README.md

 The css-doodle CLI for previewing and generating images

 Options:
   -V, --version               output the version number -h, --help                  display help for command

 Commands:
-  render [options] <source>      generate an image from the CSS Doodle source file preview [options] <source>     open a window to preview the CSS Doodle file parse <source>                 print the parsed tokens, helped to debug on development config                         display/set the configuration help [command]                 display help for command
+  render [options] <source>   generate an image from the CSS Doodle source file preview [options] <source>  open a window to preview the CSS Doodle file parse <source>              print the parsed tokens, helped to debug on development config                      display/set the configuration generate                    generate code using CSS Doodle generators help [command]              display help for command
 ```